Dr. Bessie E. Delaney Scholarship

 (Female Applicants Only) $10,000

-Application deadline is midnight May 25th of the application year.
+Application opens March 1st and deadline is midnight May 25th of the application year.

 The Dr. Bessie Delaney Scholarship is named in honor of Dr. Annie Elizabeth “Bessie” Delaney, (September 3, 1891 – September 25, 1995).
 Dr. Bessie Delaney earned her Doctor of Dental Surgery (DDS) dental degree in 1923 from Columbia University.
 The only Black female in her class, she was the second Black woman licensed to practice dentistry in New York State.
 Dr. Delaney treated many of Harlem’s poor, and in 27 years of practice never raised her fees.